FinHubSA/aarons_kit-backend/README.md

 - If you already have it make sure it's using the correct account.
 - Check the project list.
 If they are from another account then change the gcloud account.
 `gcloud projects list`
-- Change the gcloud account
+- Change the gcloud account to correct one
-`gcloud auth login `
+`gcloud auth login`

 ### Get Cloud SQL Auth Proxy